mckinsey/vizro/vizro-core/docs/pages/tutorials/explore-components.md

     [FirstPage2]: ../../assets/tutorials/dashboard/dashboard22.png

 As you explore the dashboard, you may notice that the current layout could be further enhanced.
 The charts may appear cramped, while the text component has ample unused space.
 The next section explains how to configure the layout and arrange the components.

+!!! tip "An introduction to Vizro-AI"

+    In the example above, the code to create the line graph was generated using [Vizro-AI](https://vizro.readthedocs.io/projects/vizro-ai/en/latest/pages/get-started/quickstart/).
+Vizro-AI enables you to use English, or other languages, to create create interactive charts with [Plotly](https://plotly.com/python/) by simplifying the process through use of a large language model.
+In essence, Vizro-AI generates code from natural language instructions so that you can add it into a Vizro dashboard, such as in the example above.

+    Find out more in the [Vizro-AI documentation](https://vizro.readthedocs.io/projects/vizro-ai/en/latest/)!

 ### 2.3.
 Configure the layout